 7. Metropolitan Planning 7.1 Implementation of A Plan for Growing Sydney.
-Objective: To give legal affect to the planning principles, directions and priorities for subregions, strategic centres and transport gateways contained in the A Plan for Growing Sydney. х Comment:-The Planning Proposal is consistent with the aims of A Plan for Growing Sydney and Draft Greater Sydney Regional Plan 7.2 Implementation of Greater Macarthur Land х Release Investigation Objective: to ensure development within the Area is consistent with the Greater Macarthur Land Release Preliminary Strategy and Action Plan 7.3 Parramatta Road Corridor Urban Transformation Х Strategy Objective: To facilitate development within the Corridor that is consistent with the Strategy and the Parramatta Road Corridor Implementation Tool Kit.
-7.4 Implementaion of North West Priority Growth Х Area Land Use and Infrastructure Implementation Plan Objective: To ensure development within the North West Priority Growth Area is consistent with the Strategy.
-7.5 Implemention of Greater Parramatta Priority Growth Area Interim Land Use and Infrastructure Implementation Plan Objective: To ensure development within the Area is consistent with the Implementation Plan. х
+Objective : To give legal affect to the planning principles, directions and priorities for subregions, strategic centres and transport gateways contained in the A Plan for Growing Sydney. Х Comment:- The Planning Proposal is consistent with the aims of A Plan for Growing Sydney and Draft Greater Sydney Regional Plan 7.2 Implementation of Greater Macarthur Land Х Release Investigation Objective : to ensure development within the Area is consistent with the Greater Macarthur Land Release Preliminary Strategy and Action Plan

-7.6 Implementation of Wiltion Priority Growth Area Х Interim Land Use and Infrastructure Implementation Plan Objective: To ensure development within the Priority Growth Area is consistent with the Implementation Plan and Back ground Analysis.
-7.7 Implementation of Glenfield to Macarthur Urban X Renewal Corridor Objective: To ensure development within the precincts between Glenfield and Macarthur is consistent with the plans for these precincts.
-7.8 Implementation of Western Sydney Aerotropolis Х Interim Land Use and Infrastructure Implementation Plan Objective: To ensure development within the Western Sydney Aerotropolis is consistent with the Stage 1 Western Sydney Aerotropolis Land Use and Infrastructure Implementation Plan dated August 2018. &gt; 7.9 Implementation of Bayside West Precincts 2036 Х Plan Objective: To ensure development within the Bayside West Precincts is consistent with the Bayside West Precincts 2036 Plan.
-7.10 Implementation Planning Principles for the Х Cooks Cove Precinct Objective: To ensure development within the Cooks Cove Precinct is consistent with the Cooks Cove Planning Principles.
+Ministerial Directions under Section 9.1 of the Consistent N/A Environmental Planning and Assessment Act 1979 YES NO 7.3 Parramatta Road Corridor Urban Transformation Х Strategy Objective : To facilitate development within the Corridor that is consistent with the Strategy and the Parramatta Road Corridor Implementation Tool Kit.
+7.4 Implementation of North West Priority Growth х Area Land Use and Infrastructure Implementation Plan Objective : To ensure development within the North West Priority Growth Area is consistent with the Strategy. ļ 7.5 Implementation of Greater Parramatta Priority Х Growth Area Interim Land Use and Infrastructure Implementation Plan Objective : To ensure development within the Area is consistent with the Implementation Plan.
+7.6 Implementation of Wilton Priority Growth Area Х Interim Land Use and Infrastructure Implementation Plan Objective : To ensure development within the Priority Growth Area is consistent with the Implementation Plan and Back ground Analysis.
+X 7.7 Implementation of Glenfield to Macarthur Urban X Renewal Corridor Objective: To ensure development within the precincts between Glenfield and Macarthur is consistent with the plans for these precincts.
+7.8 Implementation of Western Sydney Aerotropolis X Interim Land Use and Infrastructure Implementation Plan Objective: To oncure development within the Western Objective: To ensure development within the Western Sydney Aerotropolis is consistent with the Stage 1 Western Sydney Aerotropolis Land Use and Infrastructure Implementation Plan dated August 2018.
+7.9 Implementation of Bayside West Precincts 2036 х 7.9 Implementation of Bayside West Frechicts 2036 Plan ~ Objective: To ensure development within the Bayside West Precincts is consistent with the Bayside West Precincts 2036 Plan.
+7.10 Implementation Planning Principles for the x Cooks Cove Precinct Objective: To ensure development within the Cooks Cove Precinct is consistent with the Cooks Cove Planning Principles.
+1